 Each year the accompanying programme of the festival places two obligatory accents:

-- Film Dedication - screening of a film about a significant person or collective of people, with a contribution to the evolution of humanity;
+- Film Dedication - screening of a film about a significant person or collective of people, with a contribution to the positive evolution of humanity;

 -